 And I wanted to visit Guatemala.
 I wanted to meet the people living in this country with the horrible civil war I had been ‘observing’ in a local volunteer group of Amnesty International for a couple of years.

 Two things struck me particularly during my stay there: first of all, I met several fellow travelers from Europe and the USA who ignored completely that a civil war was going on.
 How on earth could they not know (and not care?)?!

-Second, while travelling around parts of the country that were heavily affected by the war but by then ‘safe’ for white tourists I came across men and women who beamed at me.
-Compared to the people I was used to see at home on the streets and in public transport they seemed to be genuinely content and happy.
+Second, while travelling around parts of the country that were heavily affected by the war but by then ‘safe’ for white tourists, I came across men and women who beamed at me.
+Compared to the people I was used to seeing at home on the streets and in public transport, they seemed to be genuinely content and happy.

 How we create our reality